iaintshine/delayed_job-tracer/README.md

     $ rake db:migrate

 Now it's time to initialize the plugin in `config/initializers/delayed_job.rb`, or other file where you normally initialize DelayedJob.
+To create a new instance of the tracing plugin you need to specify at least a tracer instance and optionally an active span provider - a proc which returns a current active span.
+The gem plays nicely with [spanmanager](https://github.com/iaintshine/ruby-spanmanager).

 ```ruby
 require "delayed/plugins/tracer"